Arno Schmidt: Other, minor works

 In the 1960s, he authored a series of plays for German radio stations presenting forgotten or little known and—in his opinion—vastly underrated authors, e.g. Johann Gottfried Schnabel, Karl Philipp Moritz, Leopold Schefer, Karl Ferdinand Gutzkow, and others.
-These "plays" are basically talks about literature with two or three participants plus voices for quotations (Schmidt lent his voice for his translations of Finnegans Wake quoted in Der Triton mit dem Sonnenschirm [1961]).
+These "plays" are basically talks about literature with two or three participants plus voices for quotations (Schmidt lent his voice for his translations from Finnegans Wake quoted in Der Triton mit dem Sonnenschirm [1961]).
 Eleven of these so-called "Radio-Essays" were republished on 12 audio CDs in 2003.

 The final years

 1971 Schmidt was nominated for the Nobel Prize in Literature by Lars Gyllensten, a member of the Swedish Academy.

 But as none of Schmidt's works sold more than a few thousand copies (he openly admitted that he only wrote for the small handful of people who could appreciate his work), he lived in extreme poverty.
 During the last few years of his life, he was financially supported by the philologist and writer Jan Philipp Reemtsma, the heir of the German cigarette manufacturer Philipp F. Reemtsma.
 Schmidt's final completed novel was Abend mit Goldrand (1975) which was praised by some critics for its verbal inventiveness, although many had a difficult time digesting the erotic themes of the book.
 He died in a hospital in Celle on 3 June 1979 after suffering a stroke.